 A multivendor store having ample ratings and reviews automatically become a preferred choice of customers; for the obvious reasons that it allows them to make a more informed purchase decision.
 Therefore, it is highly recommended that you encourage customers to leave reviews & ratings on your online marketplace.
 This will not only catapult the sales but will also turn customers in the biggest sales persons of your ecommerce store.

 The main revenue stream of the multivendor website is the commission charge from vendors on each sale.
 This fee is usually a percentage of a vendor’s sales and varies from category to category.
 When determining a seller fee, it might be good to look at what other multi-vendor stores charge and offer a slightly better deal to the sellers.

 Have a robust order management system

 Managing orders in the right manner is the key to keep your store organized.
-Usually store owners keep track of all the order placed on the website, however, they can also let sellers acknowledge and process the order under the stipulated time so that there are no delays.
+Usually, store owners keep track of all the orders placed on the website, however, they can also let sellers acknowledge and process the order under the stipulated time so that there are no delays.